-1. The Narrabri Gas Project risks precious water sources, including the Great Australian Basin-Australia's largest groundwater aquifer
+1. The Narrabri Gas Project risks Australia's precious water sources, including the Great Australian Basin-Australia's largest groundwater aquifer

+Australia's future health and prosperity depends on the availability of safe and clean water.
 The Narrabri gasfield poses a real risk to our two most precious water resources: the Great Artesian Basin and the Murray-Darling Basin.
 The area of the Great Artesian Basin with the highest recharge rates is almost entirely contained within the Pilliga East forest.
 In a worst-case scenario, the water removed for CSG extraction could reduce water pressure in the recharge areas-potentially stopping the free flow of waters to the surface at springs and bores across the whole Great Artesian Basin.1